 The most glaring reason for the warning is that the path is very narrow and largely in disrepair.
 It’s a squeeze to fit 2 people side by side on the paved path and large portions are missing, crumbling, or eroding.
 The erosion makes it easy to slip off the side of the path.
 The mountain goes up on one side and down on the other.
 So, be sure to keep your kids close to the sidewall and not the cliff.

-For more good news, although it is primarily uphill, the assent is not very strenuous.
-Although there are a couple benches along the way, we didn’t have to take many breaks at all.
+Although it is primarily uphill, the assent is not very strenuous.
+There are several benches along the way, but we thankfully didn’t have to take many breaks at all.
 I usually take about 20 breaks per trail (I wish that was an exaggeration).
 Here, we only took 1 or 2.

 Note: Based on reader feedback, I want to disclose that some families did find this hike rather challenging, due to the incline.
 Doable, but challenging.
 If you aren’t typically a hiking family, or if you have a multiple sets of little legs, you may want to try one of the hikes on our EASY list first, before graduating to this one.